CompSci10/introduction-to-html-assignment-wisemanstan123/README.md

   </head>
 </html>
 ```
 If we were to open a file containing the HTML code in the example above, the browser would display the words My Coding Journal in the title bar (or in the tab's title).

-Add a title to your web page using the `<title>` element.
-The title can be anything you'd like.
+- [ ] Add a title to your web page using the `<title>` element.
+The title should say `The poetry of Shakespear`.
 Reload the web page and your title should appear in the title bar.

 ### Step 6: The Body
 We've added some HTML, but still haven't seen any results in the web browser to the right.
 Why is that?
 Before we can add content that a browser will display, we have to add a body to the HTML file.
 Only content inside the opening and closing body tags can be displayed to the screen.